 Sales representatives are busy people.
 With their regular customer visits and nonstop sales calls, it’s hard enough to gather them all together in one room for an hour, let alone take them away from their desk for a week-long workshop.
 Since skipping training is, of course, never an option, why not make it easily available to them using only their laptop or tablets?
 This is where e-learning comes in.

 E-learning, also known as electronic learning or online learning, is the process of delivering your training materials electronically using digital resources.
 With this sales training technique, they can decide when and where they want to take their training, and most importantly, move and learn at their own pace.
 There’s no burden of taking things slowly or quickly—they can spend as much time learning a certain topic, procedure, or strategy as they like, and also skip the parts that they already know.

 Several e-learning platforms can help you jumpstart your online training initiative.
 EdApp, for example, offers a free authoring tool that can transform your modules and PDFs into visually appealing, highly interactive e-learning courses.
 You don’t need any coding experience to get started.
 Just select from their ready-made templates, copy and paste your content, and hit publish.
-This platform is also jam-packed with a lot of automated training functions that can automate a range of repetitive tasks, like assigning employees to the right training or scheduling the deployment of your e-learning materials.
+This learning platform is also jam-packed with a lot of automated training functions that can automate a range of repetitive tasks for trainers, like assigning employees to the right training or scheduling the deployment of your elearning development materials.